bradymadden97/bradymadden97.github.io/content/article/hola-and-ola-from-spain-and-portugal.md

-And that&#39;s just about it!
+And that&#39;s about it!
+If you made it all the way through this one I'm shocked or you're my parents lol.
 I can&#39;t be thankful enough for the amazing company I was with all week, the weather we lucked out with, the great food and the recommendations- I think I&#39;ll be reliving this vacation through pictures for a long time.

 Adiós and tchau,